The 8 Best Enterprise App Builders in 2026 for Every Team

 3. OutSystems: Best for complex enterprise portfolios

-The platform focuses on application lifecycle management: automated testing, deployment automation, performance monitoring, and dependency tracking across your application portfolio.
-Architecture dashboards show how applications connect and depend on each other, which helps you manage technical debt across hundreds of applications.
+Application lifecycle management is central here: automated testing, deployment automation, performance monitoring, and dependency tracking across your whole portfolio.
+Architecture dashboards track how applications connect and depend on each other, surfacing technical debt across hundreds of apps at once.

 Best for: